aruyelemes/midterm/README.md

 I just finish only login page

-Also I add feature to change the language
+Also I add feature to change the language(using LocaleChangeInterceptor)

 There are privileges for admin
 Only admin can add items, delete items